Lauch1ng/LKRobust/README.md

 # LKRobust
-This is the official code of LKRobust.
+This is the official code of ICML 2024 paper: Revealing the Dark Secrets of Extremely Large Kernel ConvNets on Robustness.
-Code is coming soon.